-If you’re a CommBank customer you can upload these documents straight away when you apply online.
-If you are not a customer yet, you can apply online and bring the documents into any branch.
+If you’re a CommBank customer you can upload these documents straight away when you apply online for a fixed rate personal loan or variable rate personal loan.
+If you are not a customer yet, or are after a secured car loan, you can apply online and bring the documents into any branch.

 We’ll need to see statements for any savings, loans or credit cards you have with any other financial institutions.

 - If you’ve been a CommBank customer for more than six months you only need to provide statements covering one month of your most recent transactions.